Bain Capital Ventures: Investments

 Some of the company's notable investments have included: Attentive, Bloomreach, Clari, Docusign, Flywire, LinkedIn, Moveworks, Rapid7, and Redis.

 Investments

 Bain Capital Ventures works with seed, early and growth-stage investments.
 Its seed and early stage investments include Soona, Momento, Hightouch, and Zenlytic.
-Examples of growth stage investments include Docker, Tecton, GoCardless, Signifyd, and MaintainX.
+Examples of growth stage investments include Docker, Tecton, GoCardless, Whop.com, Signifyd, and MaintainX.
 It invested in the US unit of Japanese national company Seven-Eleven Japan by taking a stake in its US convenience business in case it sells it or lists it in the public markets.